FAQ

 Multiple Myeloma

 Be cautious with high doses of Vitamin C and green tea as they can lower the effectiveness of Velcade.
-Always consult your healthcare provider before adding Vitamin C supplements to your diet, and try to keep green tea to no more than e cup a day if you choose to drink it.
+Always consult your healthcare provider before adding Vitamin C supplements to your diet, and try to keep green tea no more than a cup per a day if you choose to drink it.

 -